Denture Solutions

 Solutions to Denture Problems

-Over time, your gums and bones may change and your dentures won’t fit as well.
+Over time, your gums and bones may change and your dentures will not fit as well.
 When this happens, your dentures need to be adjusted, modified, or replaced by your dental professional.
 Do not try to adjust your denture yourself.

-When you first get dentures, it may be difficult for you to say speak some words.
-Over time, with by practicing challenging words out loud and by speaking slowly you regular speech will return.
+When you first get dentures, it may be difficult for you to speak some words.
+Over time, by practicing challenging words out loud and by speaking slowly, your regular speech will return.
 If your dentures move while you laugh, smile or cough, bite down gently and swallow to return them to their original location.
-During this time of adjustment you should consider supplementing your nutrition with a multivitamin.

 Eating will become easier as you get used to your dentures.
-In time, you should be able to eat most foods and once you do you should consider a supplement to help with the health of your gums, teeth and bones.
+In time, you should be able to eat most foods.

 Oral Health